ojukeihpos/ojukeihpos/README.md

 ### Hi there! 👋

 I'm Sophie.
-I'm an software developer specializing in web development using TypeScript Next.js.
+I'm a software developer.
+I build projects that entertain, assist, or are generally just useful tools to make people's lives a little more convenient.

 https://shokie.xyz
 <!--